jaclu/tmux-menus/README.md

 ## Recent changes

+- Moved Paste Buffers to main & public IP to Extras.
+Checked and updated min sizes
 - Menu 'Missing Keys' limited to tmux >= 2.0
 - Made it backward compatible down to tmux 1.7 (was 1.8)
 - Implemented caching, for fast machines not much difference, for slower machines quite noticeable!